KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 ## GPU Assisted Validation Testing

 Validation Layer Tests (VLTs) exist for GPU Assisted Validation.
-They cannot be run with the "mock ICD" in headless CI environments because they need to actually execute shaders.
+They cannot be run with any "mock ICD" in headless CI environments because they need to actually execute shaders.
 But they are still useful to run on real devices to check for regressions.